SagaSkoyere/Bulk-Passive-Listening/README.md

 Batch-convert video files to .m4a audio format for passive listening.
 Useful for extracting audio from lectures, tutorials, and other educational content.

+## Usage
+Download the exe from the [releases]([url](https://github.com/SagaSkoyere/Bulk-Passive-Listening/releases)), and simply run!
+You'll be prompted for the directory of your video files, asked whether you want to normalize audio (make loud parts quieter/soft parts louder), and whether you want to remove non-spoken portions from the video*.

+* In my testing, "compressing" the audio from a show or anime episode typically removes somewhere from 15-35% of the clip's runtime.

 ## Features

 - **Batch Processing**: Convert all videos in a directory at once